GuMiner/Adventure/README.md

 Changes
 -------
 * Compiles down to a single C# assembly.
-No external files required.
+No external files, file access, or other unusual permissions required.
 * Reorganized for conversational usage.
 That is, each user query returns a user response -- no "out-of-band" communication or state updates happen.
 This change means that time-sensitive operations in the original Adventure game are reorganized or were removed entirely.
 Sorry.
 * Added additional top-level error handling.
 This helps diagnose input parsing failures over (potentially buggy) network links.